 Where else would you have the chance to meet an astronaut, a Hollywood film director, a Vatican priest and a US Senator in one room?
-Which other organisation could take you behind the scenes at a US maximum security prison or a private tour of the Tower of London?
+Which other organisation could take you behind the scenes at a US maximum security prison or on a private tour of the Tower of London?

-Described by some as “organised serendipity”, our network is made up of a vastly diverse range of people who have achieved distinction in their field or are on course to do so.
+Described by some as “organised serendipity”, our network is made up of a vastly diverse range of people who have achieved distinction in their field, or are on course to do so.
 The organisation gives talented professionals the chance to enhance their intellectual curiosity, test their limits, learn from the perspectives and experiences of others and challenge assumptions about the world.

-We hold an annual reception at the US Embassy for our nominees hosted by the Deputy Chief of Mission.
-BAP thrives on controversial debate and our panellists are diverse and highly informed.
+We hold an annual reception at the US Embassy for our UK nominees hosted by the Deputy Chief of Mission.
+BAP thrives on controversial debate and our panelists are diverse and highly informed.
 At the 2015 BAP Conference the agenda was hastily rearranged to allow discussion of the unfolding terrorist attacks in Paris, drawing on expertise from across politics, security, diplomacy and counter-extremism.

 BAP events are designed to be interesting, thought-provoking and fun, with myriad opportunities to network, exchange ideas and forge valuable contacts.
 Most of all it is a chance to step briefly away from the challenges of your daily job to reboot, reassess and mix with a fascinating, stimulating group of people.
 By this simple mechanism, many thousands of transatlantic friendships and professional contacts have been established.

 The Project has no political agenda, other than to celebrate and nurture the common bond between Britain and the United States.
 BAP operates on a not-for-profit basis, funded through its membership and a small amount of support from corporate partners.
 We also receive support in kind from a number of organisations who share our values.